Avatadahmad/OMDb-App/README.md

   - Clone the git repo: https://github.com/Avatadahmad/OMDb-App.git
   - Navigate to project folder install express js , axios , Router , node-fetch , body-parser , mocha , chai
-  - go to server folder in omdb-app with "cd server",run npm run dev (if get any error, install nodemon)
+  - go to server folder in omdb-app with "cd server",run npm run dev (if get any error, install nodemon) or just run node index.js
   - If your backend server is running successfully, navigate back to project with "cd .."
   - Now navigate to client folder.In client go to omdb-app(cd omdb-app) and run "npm start"
   - Here you go!
 Now search for movie